 Craigslist and Kijiji

-I love selling stuff I don’t want on Craigslist and Kijiji.
-You’ll be inundated with people wanting whatever crap you’re trying to get rid of, so don’t post your phone number on the ad (trust me, you’ll regret it).
-Expect that people will want to haggle and many won’t show up to actually pick up their item.
+I love selling things I don’t want anymore on Craigslist and Kijiji.
+Be prepared to be inundated with people wanting to haggle, and never give out your phone number in the ad (trust me, you’ll regret it).

 Really want to get rid of something FAST?
 Post the item in the “Free” section.
-If you’ve already left it on your front lawn, start the post with “CURB ALERT”…then start your stopwatch.
-Again, don’t ever post your phone number as we’ve sometimes received such a flood of people desperate for that thing you wanted to throw away it filled our inboxes instantly.
+If you’ve already left it on your front lawn, start the post with “CURB ALERT”, then start your stopwatch.

 One of the fastest ways to part with a couch or dining table you don’t want is to simply post it on Facebook.
-You’ll be amazed at how fast your friends want your crap.
+Post on your own profile and sell to friends, or post on Marketplace (prepare to be inundated).

 Comments